-By default planning sessions are visible to the whole organisation and each team member can create/update/delete objectives as long as they belong to a role that can manage OKRs.
+By default planning sessions are visible to the whole organization and each team member can create/update/delete objectives as long as they belong to a role with these particular rights.

 Changing permissions for planning sessions

-If you wish to change the default behaviour for a planning sessions, e.g. make it private to a certain group of people, or change who gets to create/update/delete objectives and key results within the session you can change the default permissions in order to achieve the desired results.
+If you wish to change the default behavior for a planning sessions, e.g. make it private to a certain group of people, or change who gets to create/update/delete OKRs within that session, you can easily do so.

 Use case: Objectives accessible to a limited group of users

 In this case, you want to limit the access to objectives to certain individuals or a group of people that belong to a role in Gtmhub.
 Currently, all users have access to the created planning sessions but you want to grant permissions only to a few people for one of the sessions, let's say managers only.
 That may be because you are still brainstorming about the OKRs and you've not finalized them yet.
 But you want the opinion of the different managers.

 - Edit the existing session or create a new one